Laurentiu1802/InformationRetrieval_Project/README.md

 # InformationRetrieval_Project
-My first project in python for accessing and retrieve information from documents
+My first project in python for accessing and retrieve information from xml files.

 main.py represents the main code , and myFunction.py represents the functions I made and used to simplify some things for me.
 Still needs optimization.